A simple guide to Canada's federal election

 The candidate who gets the most votes in each riding wins that seat and become an MP.
 They do not need to get the majority of all the votes cast in their area.
 Other parties win nothing in that area.

-The leader of the party with the largest number of elected MPs will normally form the government.
+The leader of the party with the largest number of elected MPs normally forms the government.
 The second-placed party usually forms the official opposition.